JJ/hoborg/text/text.md

 That part was easy.
 Most people were sleeping or doing nasty things in their beds, so they were beyond care when I drove Manuel to the tigers cage and hid it there.
-I put the gaffe in place of Manuel and covered it with a canvas.
+This might seem more difficult than it actually was.
+Tigers sleep very soundly, not having a care in the world, and the only thing you have to care about when entering their cage is not to step on them.
+This they don't like. *revise and write* I put the gaffe in place of Manuel and covered it with a canvas.

 The difficult part was going to be to drive the gaffe into the truck bed.
 But I